Laws

 The general rule is that criminal court records are public.
 Not many people are aware of this but anyone who wants to research your background can go to a local courthouse and pull your information from the criminal database.You can call it convenience or a scary truth.
 The fact remains that any previous offense can be easily traced.
 In some states, however, there are ways to hide or even destroy this information.
 The process is called expungement or sealing, keeping all records tucked away from random viewing.

 There are requirements that one must satisfy for successful expungements to take place.
 If you are a Hawaii juvenile, the State of Hawaii allows your record to be expunged as long as the issue was not handled by a prosecuting attorney or family court and the case was dismissed.
-Hawaii expungment law also states that a person who was not deemed responsible by the court, or the matter was dismissed with prejudice, can request for their records to be expunged.
+Hawaii law on expungment also states that a person who was not deemed responsible by the court, or the matter was dismissed with prejudice, can request for their records to be expunged.
 Expungement can also be granted to a person who is a non-violent first time drug offender upon completion of probation and treatment as long as they have never had previous cases expunged for a similar offense.

 The laws in Hawaii do not grant expungement for additional or similar cases.
 The law is also not lenient if there is an arrest for a felony or misdemeanor in the instance where a conviction is not obtained because of bail forfeiture.
 Nor will it benefit any person convicted for the first time for any Class C felony with certain or other previous offenses.